SiliconLabs/wifi_combo_applications/SiWx917/wlan_ble/iot-pa-coex-cli_demo_wifi_ble/readme.md

 **Note:** For updating the gain table, The user can configure the gain_table_payload[] of sl_wifi_update_gain_table_command_handler in wifi_command.c file.

-**Note:** For changing the UART instance of the CLI_demo example refer to the VCOM section of the software reference manual.
+**Note:** For changing the UART instance of the CLI_demo example refer to the VCOM section of the [Software Reference Manual](https://github.com/SiliconLabs/wiseconnect/blob/v3.3.1/docs/software-reference/manuals/siwx91x-software-reference-manual.md).
 The changes needs to be done in rsi_debug.c file and RTE_Device_917.h file